IgorBuchelnikov/ObservableComputations/README.md

 		}
 	}
 }
 ```

 As you see *exception.StackTrace* points to line caused the exception: *valueProvider.Value = new Random().Next(0, 1);*.
 That line doesn't point us to computation which caused the exception: *computing1* or *computing2*.
-To determine the computation which caused the exception we should look at *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].InstantiatingStackTrace* property.
+To determine the computation which caused the exception we should look at *StaticInfo.ComputingsExecutingUserCode[Thread.CurrentThread.ManagedThreadId].InstantiatingStackTrace* property.
 That property contains a stack trace of instantiating of the computation.

 By default, ObservableComputations doesn't save stack traces of instantiating of computations for performance reasons.
-To save those stack traces use *Configuration.SaveInstantiatingStackTrace* property.
+To save those stack traces use *OcConfiguration.SaveInstantiationStackTrace* property.

 By default, ObservableComputations doesn't track computations executing user code for performance reasons.
-To track computations executing user code use *Configuration.TrackComputingsExecutingUserCode* property.
+To track computations executing user code use *OcConfiguration.TrackComputingsExecutingUserCode* property.
-If the user code was called from the user code of another computation, then *DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread].UserCodeIsCalledFrom* will point to that computation.
+If the user code was called from the user code of another computation, then *StaticInfo.ComputingsExecutingUserCode[Thread.CurrentThread].UserCodeIsCalledFrom* will point to that computation.

 All unhandled exceptions thrown in the user code are fatal, as the internal state of the computations becomes damaged.
 Pay attention to null checks.